The Linfield Curriculum (General Education Requirements)

 To satisfy the requirement for each diversity designation (GP, US), a student must demonstrate meeting the learning objectives of that designation by choosing an assignment, or collection of assignments, to post in an online repository.
 In the case of an experiential learning opportunity, the exemplar will be a summary report.
 The choice of these exemplars must be supported with a paragraph description.
 These exemplars must be posted by the last day of finals of the semester the course is taken.
 For the case in which a course satisfies multiple designations, the student may submit exemplars and support for multiple designations; however, the student must choose the designation for which the course is to count and will receive credit only for that single designation.

 A. Global Pluralisms (GP)

-Courses with this designation focus students’ attention beyond their own national boundaries.
-The use of analytical frameworks challenges students to address and understand the social, political, ethical, cultural, and/or policy discourses of other countries from a global perspective.
-These courses also include a consideration of multicultural perspectives within other countries.
-Curricular offerings focusing on the history or culture of a given nation, group, or region may meet this requirement by including a comparative component for the course.
-This focus may include comparisons between or among countries, as well as comparisons of different time periods.
-Through the process of examining Global Pluralisms, students prepare for their participation and citizenship in a diverse world.
+Courses with this designation focus students’ attention upon issues of pluralism from a global perspective.
+The use of analytical frameworks challenges students to articulate and analyze social, cultural, artistic, religious, philosophical, ethical, economic, political, and/or policy differences of particular people or cultures outside the United States, and the power relations implicated in such differences and their analysis.
+These courses also include a consideration of multicultural perspectives within and among different countries, as well as the impact of global interdependence upon the lives of individuals.
+This may include comparisons between or among countries, as well as comparisons of different time periods.
+Through the process of examining Global Pluralisms, students prepare for participation and citizenship in an increasingly diverse world.
 Global Pluralisms courses are designated GP in this catalog and in each semester’s registration materials.